Stop Picking Tactics. Start Building Strategy.

 That’s what the Four Forces mapping gives you.
 Not a guarantee.
 A better bet.

 Early-stage founders are smart.
 Most of them have a genuine insight.
 Most of them care deeply about what they’re building.
-The ones who struggle aren’t lacking intelligence — they’re lacking the framework to channel their intelligence towards the right questions in the right order.
+The ones who struggle aren’t lacking intelligence.
+They’re lacking the framework to channel their intelligence towards the right questions in the right order.

 Get the strategy right.
 Let the tactics follow from it.
 Test with discipline.
 Learn from everything.